 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Define the roles of counsellors and psychotherapists within the healthcare setting 2 Demonstrate appropriate skills to support positive client change in the counselling setting 3 Identify relevant resources for client support within the healthcare setting relevant to counselling practice 4 Employ and justify appropriate counselling techniques for responding to client issues in the counselling setting 5 Communicate effectively and professionally with clients and other health professionals in the counselling setting 6 Demonstrate evidence based practice within the counselling setting 7 Explain the role of peer, group, and clinical supervision in a counselling setting 8 Review and critique their own professional practice within a counselling setting
+1 Define the roles of counsellors and psychotherapists within the healthcare setting 2 Demonstrate appropriate skills to support positive client change in the counselling setting 3 List other resources for client support within the healthcare setting relevant to counselling practice 4 Employ and justify appropriate counselling techniques for responding to client issues in the counselling setting 5 Communicate effectively and professionally with clients and other health professionals in the counselling setting 6 Access and critically evaluate the relevance of research for specific issues within the counselling setting 7 Explain the role of peer, group, and clinical supervision in a counselling setting 8 Review and critique their own professional practice within a counselling setting

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: